moonbeam-foundation/moonbeam-poc/README.md

 * Cloned substrate-node-template repo as a starting point
 * Added contracts module to the runtime at the same revision as the node-template (d1cd01c74e8d5550396cb654f9a3f1b641efdf4c)
 * Changed references from node-template to moonbeam throughout.
+* Rebase code against updated node-template (40a16efefc070faf5a25442bc3ae1d0ea2478eee) and re-integrat contracts module to get contracts working with latest polkadot-js apps.
+* Configured token symbol to be GLMR
+* Initial checkin for Moonbeam runtime implementing initial set of functions for Moonbeam Dex backend.

 ## Download
 ```bash